Associate Professor of Sociology

 B.S., 2003, Edmund A. Walsh School of Foreign Service, Georgetown University

-Her first book, Prophets and Patriots: Faith in Democracy Across the Political Divide, a comparative ethnographic study of progressive faith-based community organizing and Tea Party activism, was recently published by the University of California Press.
+Her first book, Prophets and Patriots: Faith in Democracy Across the Political Divide, is a comparative ethnographic study of progressive faith-based community organizing and Tea Party activism, published by the University of California Press.
 She is also the co-editor of a volume exploring the role of religion in progressive politics, entitled Religion and Progressive Activism: New Stories About Faith and Politics, published by NYU Press.

 Braunstein, Ruth.
 2017.
 Prophets and Patriots: Faith in Democracy Across the Political Divide.
 University of California Press.

 Braunstein, Ruth, Todd Nicholas Fuist and Rhys H. Williams, Eds.
 2017.
 Religion and Progressive Activism: New Stories About Faith and Politics.
 NYU Press.